Implementing Streams in PHP

 Generator Approach

-Fortunately, as of PHP 5.5 we are able to take advantage of Generators and create a more succinct implementation which easily describes its purpose.
+Fortunately, as of PHP 5.5 we are able to take advantage of generators and create a more succinct implementation which easily describes its purpose.
 Generators allow us to implement the Stream without the need to handle the deferred tail execution and implement the class-based Iterator interface.

 function stream($x, callable $f)